top of page

 Check-in example with post-it notes

 Using post-it notes allows students to remain anonymous while giving you an idea of the temperature of the room.
 This strategy is simple and just requires a white board, some markers, and post it notes!
-To be able to check-in with students who have indicated they’re not doing great, you may ask students to put their name or initials on the back of the post-it notes so you can have private one-on-one check-ins during the day.
+(Check out these fun post-its) To be able to check-in with students who have indicated they’re not doing great, you may ask students to put their name or initials on the back of the post-it notes so you can have private one-on-one check-ins during the day.

 Looking for more ideas?
 Check out these resources: